Maine has four seasons, and being outdoors year round is the plan.

 To fill your lungs with fresh, clean air.
 To enjoy, eyeball the natural unspoiled setting that is so varied in a state as big as Maine.
 To try your hand at a slew of Maine outdoor recreational options.
 Limited only by your imagination.
 Folks in Maine don't hibernate winters either.

-So if living in the fourth lowest crime state.
+So if living in the fourth lowest crime state, Maine, lucky you.
 It's safe to wander around, explore, discover the nooks and crannies of Maine that make Vacationland so special, unique.

 Lower population levels, 44 people per mile in southern Maine, 11 in the same square mile in Aroostook County means you don't run in to many folks.

-But the ones you do are friendly, nod, say hello and are pleasant.
+But the ones you do meet are friendly.
+They smile, nod, say hello and are pleasant.
 Mainers have plenty of elbow room.
 Are not out to bother anyone and it's vice versa from our neighbors, local community citizens.
 Even our wildlife in Maine get along as the image above shows.
+Respect for others creates an atmosphere of easy living without judgement.

 Maine's history includes rural living which means woods, farming, coastal fishing industries are a big part of day to day life.